cancerberoSgx/ruby-object-model-article/ruby-object-model.md

  * how to declare object methods and properties
  * how to declare object classes, instance methods, instance variables, etc
  * how to declare class inheritance and access the class hierarchy (call super)
- * understand object properties and class members are stored internally and how messages are dispatched
+ * understand object properties and class members are stored internally
+ * how messages are dispatched how method lookup works

 This document tries to give a detailed description of how these things works and can be written in Ruby.

  <!-- Particular emphasis is made on Ruby peculiarities compared to other programming languages such as scope, class expressions, .  -->

 So, more than an Object Oriented Programming manual for Ruby, this document should be considered as descriptions on how objects work, understanding class declarations and Ruby peculiarities when dealing with objects and classes.

 It assumes the reader has some background on object oriented programming such as the concepts of object, class, message, method and inheritance.
 Basic Ruby background is recommended although not needed since the code snippets are simple and commented.